When is the election?

 Every eligible voter who lives within the Santa Fe city limits gets to participate in the mayoral race.
 The city is divided into four council districts, and voters within those districts elect councilors to represent them.
 To locate your district, use the city’s interactive “Who is my Councilor” map.

 How do I register to vote?

 Voters can register online between now and Oct.
 5.

 After Oct.
-5, same-day registration opens through Election Day at all voting locations.
+5, same-day registration opens through Oct.
+30 at all voting locations.
 Early voting extends from Oct.
 5 to Oct.
 15, during which residents can vote in-person at the Office of the County Clerk (100 Catron St).

-Extended early voting stretches from Oct.
+Expanded early voting stretches from Oct.
 16 to Oct.
-30. Voters will be able to register on the same day and vote at several locations, which the County Clerk’s office plans to confirm in the coming months.
+30. Voters will be able to register on the same day and vote at several locations.

 Can I vote by mail?